 - Apprentices agree to present at the Frontiers in Undergraduate Research Poster Exhibition the fall or spring following the apprenticeship.

-Summer 2022 Apprenticeship descriptions will be posted on the SHARE Virtual Summer Apprenticeship program website and applications will open to students in early March 2022.
+Summer 2023 apprenticeship descriptions will be posted on the SHARE Virtual Summer Apprenticeship program website and applications will open to students in early March 2023.

+The application deadline is Friday, March 24, 2023.
 Application reviews will begin after the application deadline.
 Faculty may choose to interview select candidates before making decisions.
-Faculty submit their apprentice selections to OUR.
+Faculty submit their apprentice selections to the OUR.
 OUR will extend offers to applicants.
 Applicants who are not selected will be notified of their application status once the apprenticeship has been filled.

 Apprentices will coordinate their summer apprenticeship start date and schedule with faculty mentors.
 Project work can begin once the spring semester has ended.

-SUMMER 2022 APPRENTICESHIPS ARE NOW CLOSED.
-Please check back in spring 2023 for information on summer 2023 opportunities.
+Please check back in March 2023 for summer 2023 opportunities.

 For reference purposes, the Summer 2021 and Summer 2022 SHARE Virtual Research Apprenticeships are available on the SHARE Summer Apprenticeships opportunity archive page.